Getting started

 You can add your own tests to the tests/ directory.
 The test framework includes database isolation, server lifecycle management, and GraphQL testing utilities.

-The following steps all deal with deploying our dapp to production.
+The following steps cover deploying your application to production.

 We will do the following: